-Location is important for knowing who to contact.
 Preserving local heritage is often part of the mission for state and county historical societies and museums.
+Location is important for knowing who to contact about your family images.
 For petroleum-related museums, many would be interested in considering images – and objects – from a family in their area.

 The AOGHS American Oil & Gas Families publications feature regional oil families and petroleum histories of Ohio, West Virginia and Texas (printable PDFs are below).